whoami730/cs741-project/mersenne/mersenne.md

 These include improved (and hence more non linear) initialization called `init_by_array` as proposed in [MT2002](http://www.math.sci.hiroshima-u.ac.jp/m-mat/MT/MT2002/emt19937ar.html), translation of equivalent functions from (usually) underlying c implementations to python and testing them rigorously to match the outputs and state.
 This is a bit challenging due to the fact python treats all integers without bounds and we need to ensure the general assertion of `int_32` everywhere is valid.

 ### Modelling
-After getting all the underlying algorithms and functionalities right, we modelled the seed recovery algorithm as a SMT problem using the SMT solver [Z3Prover](https://github.com/Z3Prover/z3), as a sequential program written in theory of BitVectors(32) (since the algorithm is designed to work on 32bit architectures) and theory of BitVectors(64) for MT19937-64 .
+After getting all the underlying algorithms and functionalities right, we modelled the seed recovery algorithm as a [Satisfiability Modulo Theories](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (SMT) decision problem, which is an extension of SAT with theories in first order logic.
+We used the SMT solver [Z3Prover](https://github.com/Z3Prover/z3), as a sequential program written in theory of BitVectors(32) (since the algorithm is designed to work on 32bit architectures) and theory of BitVectors(64) for MT19937-64 .
 After (painfully) modelling the program, we begin a SAT solver search (all-SAT to give all satisfying models for possible seed values) which leads us to a given sequence of outputs (the generated random numbers).
-The core idea of z3 that it mixes the program data and the program, eases the modelling a lot.
+The core idea behind using z3 is that it mixes the program data and the program quite well, eases the modelling a lot.
 All we need to care about the correct SMTlib implementations to use as the general notion of various operators like bitshifts, comparisons are translated differently based on different scenarios by a compiler.
 e.g. the `tamper` state when written for a `BitVec(32) y` is almost exactly same as we would have written for a python-int
 ```python
 def tamper_state(y):